TEAM

 I am interested in collective behaviors and swarm intelligences.

-My hobby is eating & cooking
+I love eating & cooking

 My home country is Japan